Data Protection Centre/Google Workspace/An Admin's Guide to Google Vault

 Swati

 eDiscovery helps businesses to identify and preserve data that can be used as evidence in litigations.
 Data retention is used by organizations to prevent data loss due to accidental deletions.
-This article will explore the key features and capabilities of Google Vault to conduct eDiscovery and data retention.
+This article explores the key features of Google Vault, including how it enables eDiscovery and enforces data retention policies across Google Workspace services.

 How can organizations access Google Vault?